echogarden-project/echogarden/docs/Tasklist.md

 ### CLI
 * Show names of files written do disk.
 This is useful for cases where a file is auto-renamed to allow overwrite.
-* Consider if auto-renamed files can use a suffix other than ` (1)`.
 * Restrict input media file extensions to ensure that invalid files are not passed to FFMpeg.
 * Mode to print IPA words when speaking
 * Consider what to do with non-supported templates like `[hello]`
 * Show a message when a new version is available
 * Figure out which terminal outputs should go to stdout, or if that's a good idea at all
-* Option to set audio output device for playback
 * Print available synthesis voices when no voice matches (or suggest near matches)
 * `transcribe` may also accept `http://` and `https://` URLs and pull the remote media file
 * Make enum options case-insensitive if possible
-* Add phone playback support
 * More fine-grained intermediate progress report for operations
 * Suggest possible correction on the error of not using `=`, e.g. `speed 0.9` instead of `speed=0.9`
 * Multiple configuration files in `--config=..` taking precedence by order
 * Generate JSON configuration file schema
 * Use a file type detector like `file-type` that uses magic numbers to detect the type of a binary file regardless of its extension.
 This would help giving better error messages when the given file type is wrong.

+### CLI / playback
+* Option to set audio output device for playback
+* Add phone playback support
-* Option to set playback volume.
+* Option to set playback volume
+* Maybe find a way not to pre-normalize if the audio is silent (to prevent a 30dB increase of possible noise)

 ### CLI / `speak`
 * Add support for sentence templates, like `echogarden speak-file text.txt /parts/[sentence].wav`.